Domestic flights can be a great way to see some of the more remote areas of Costa Rica.

 Distances are short, flights from San José are under an hour to anywhere, and prices can be as low as $40-70 one way which is very competitive with renting an SUV or riding in a tourist transport bus for a couple of travelers.

-Once you’ve decided to fly give the list below a once over so you won’t be caught unaware by some of the differences between international jet travel and small local propeller planes.
+If you’re considering a flighe, give the list below a once over so you won’t be caught unaware by some of the differences between international jet travel and small local propeller planes.

 Small Plane Flights in Costa Rica

 - Make reservations well in advance in high season because most flights sell out and the cheapest seats definitely sell first.
 Occasionally there are some great last minute sales in low season (see schedules and rates Aerobell and SANSA) but these are usually limited to residents – international tourists pay full price

 - Baggage weight may be (depending on airline and ticket class) limited to 25 lbs. per passenger.
 This is about half of what international flights allow for a checked bag.
 (See the twenty five pound packing list).
 You must make advance arrangements for oversized items like surf boards, bicycles, and scuba and camping gear regardless of weight.
 It is also a good idea to arrive at the airport early if you have unusual baggage so you can get it on the plane before they decide it’s too big.

 If the airline does not put your bag on the flight with you they will attempt to put it on the next flight.

 - Some of the flights are not available at all in the low season.
 Some of the displayed flights are not available every day.
 Use the online reservation forms to make sure you can fly where you want to, when you want to before you plan your whole trip around the flight!

 - Keep your camera with you.
 Don’t pack your camera away, the views are spectacular.
 In fact it would be easy to forget that you are flying for transportation and not on a sightseeing trip.